AudDMusic/audd-go/README.md

 ## API Token
 To send >10 requests, obtain an api_token from [our Telegram bot](https://t.me/auddbot?start=api) and change "test" to the obtained token in `NewClient("test")`.

-## Sending the files
+## Send the files
-For `recognize` and `recognizeWithOffset` API methods you have to send a file for recognition.
+For `recognize` and `recognizeWithOffset` API methods, as well as for using the enterprise endpoint (which accepts long audio files, usually useful for hours-long mixes), you have to send a file for recognition.
 There are two ways to send files to our API, you can either
 - 🔗 provide an HTTP URL of the file (our server will download and recognize the music from the file), or
 - 📤 post the file using multipart/form-data in the usual way that files are uploaded via the browser.

+There are functions for the both ways. `RecognizeByFile` and `RecognizeByUrl` for the `recognize` method, `RecognizeLongAudioByFile` and `RecognizeLongAudioByUrl` for the enterprise endpoint, `RecognizeHumming` and `RecognizeHummingByUrl` for the `recognizeWithOffset` method.
+The In the pairs, the first functions accept `io.Reader`, the second accept `string` with an URL.

+There are also `Recognize` and `RecognizeLongAudio` functions that accept an interface that could be `io.Reader` or `[]byte` for files, `string` or `url.URL` for URLs.

-## Recognize music from a file with URL
+### Recognize music from a file with URL
 It's really easy.
 ```
 package main